Do you invest a lot of time teaching your staff?

-- Prominently display visible static signage throughout the property inclusive of text communication information.
-That way, when you’re not on the loudspeaker, everyone knows you’re still in control and focused on their safety at all times.
+- Prominently display visible static signage throughout the property, inclusive of text communication information.
+That way, when you’re not on the loudspeaker, everyone always knows you’re still in control and focused on their safety.

 - Being able to exceed customer expectations is a crucial ingredient to a successful Implement customer request tracking software to increase staff efficiency and enhance performance.
 Never overlook a wheelchair request again.

 - Re-deploy your rapid response team to the parking lot anywhere from 10 minutes before the end of the day to the end of the day, depending on the activity on your property.

 - Re-deploy your police force to the parking lot complete with patrol cars and lights flashing, along with officers on foot.
 This is a useful deterrent for potential hazards.
 It also provides assurance to your customers; they will experience a safe and smooth exit from the property.

 - Oh, and by the way, let your customers report lost items to the lost and found software through your website if they realize they lost something after arriving home.